grafana/sigma-rule-deployment/README.md

 - Grafana executes those queries on a schedule and triggers alerts via Grafana IRM when detections occur

 Sigma Rule Deployment automates this workflow: it provides GitHub Actions to convert Sigma rules to queries, validates their functionality, and provisions them to Grafana as alert rules; making security monitoring more reliable and maintainable.

+## Releasing

+To release new versions of sigma-rule-deployment, we use Git tags to denote an officially released version, and automation to push the appropriately tagged Docker image.
+When the main branch is in state that is ready to release, the process is as follows:

+1. Determine the correct version number using the [Semantic Versioning](https://semver.org/) methodology.
+All version numbers should be in the format `\d+\.\d+\.\d+(-[0-9A-Za-z-]+)?`
+2. Checkout main and create a signed tag for the release, named the version number prefixed with a v, e.g., `git tag --sign --message="Release vX.X.X" vX.X.X`
+3. Push the tag to GitHub, e.g., `git push --tags`
+4. Create a release in GitHub against the appropriate tag.
+If the version number starts with `v0`, or ends with `-alpha/beta/rcX` etc., remember to mark it as a pre-release
+5. Validate that the "Build Consolidated Image" action, which pushes the tagged image to the GitHub Container Repository (GHCR), has completed successfully for the Release action